Enable Extract Refresh Scheduling and Failure Notification

 Go to the General tab of the Settings page for the site you want to configure for subscriptions:

 - If you have a single site, at the top the browser window, click Settings and General.

 - If you have multiple sites, select the site you want to configure and click Settings and General.

 On the General page, do the following:

-Under Notifications for Extract Jobs and Flow Runs, select or clear the Send notifications to data source, flow, and workbook owners check box.
+Under Notifications for Extract Jobs and Flow Runs, tick or untick the Send notifications to data source, flow and workbook owners box.